 CTCs are responsible for listing all projects and amounts associated with grouped projects.
 Detailed back-up listings of grouped projects are due with the County TIP submittals and amendments.
 Back-up lists are required by Caltrans and FHWA/FTA for approval of the grouped projects in the FTIP and amendments.
-The project lists and associated cost should
+The project lists and associated cost should match the amounts programmed for the grouped projects.
+Additional information on projects that can be grouped and submitted as grouped project lists can be found starting on page 80 of these Guidelines.

 - Grouped Projects must be exempt - All programming years, fund sources, and grand totals should match what has been programmed - vi.
-Uploads to SCAG eFTIP Database 2 counties: Los Angeles and Orange Counties
+Uploads to SCAG eFTIP Database all counties.

-6. SCAG STAFF REVIEW OF FTIP AMENDMENTS AND ADMINISTRATIVE MODIFICATIONS
+SCAG STAFF REVIEW OF FTIP AMENDMENTS AND ADMINISTRATIVE MODIFICATIONS